Skip to main content

 Sarah Oates

-Sarah Oates is a scholar in the field of political communication and democratization.
-A major theme in her work is the way in which the traditional media and the internet can support or subvert democracy in places as diverse as Russia, the United States and the United Kingdom.
-Oates also is the research director for the college and an affiliate professor in the UMD Department of Communication.
+She is a scholar in the field of political communication and democratization.
+A major theme in her work is the way in which analysts can measure disinformation and propaganda as it travels through media systems.
+She has studied how traditional media and the internet can support or subvert democracy in places as diverse as Russia, the United States and the United Kingdom.
+Oates was designated a UMD Distinguished Scholar-Teacher in 2021.
+She is an affiliate professor in the UMD Department of Communication and the College of Information Studies.

 Before embarking on her academic career, Oates was a journalist who published in outlets ranging from the Orlando Sentinel to The New York Times.
 She has lived, studied and worked in Scotland and Russia.
-You can view more about her work and download selected work at www.media-politics.com.
-You can follow her on Twitter @media_politics.
-She frequently comments on politics for the BBC.
+You can view more about her work and download selected work at www.media-politics.com

 Expertise